Student Connection Research: Final Narrative Report to the Spencer Foundation

 The research presented in this report represents a solid first step.
 We have already begun planning ways to extend the work that has been started with the Spencer Foundation’s generous support.
 For example, AIR is working with an urban school district (with approximately 55,000 students) that has already administered our survey in 2008.
 We have an opportunity to work with them to explore some of the research questions (such as the relationship between school observations and Student Connection scores) that we were not able to study in Chicago, due to lack of permission or lack of data.

 This report begins to explore relations between Student Connection and several student and school characteristics using data from Chicago Public Schools.
 We learned quickly that the Student Connection constructs related to student and school covariates differently in the middle grades vs. high school.
 Students in the middle grades (6–8) score higher on all scale scores, but the strength of the association among the constructs and covariates is larger in high school.

-We learned that the constructs composing our Student Connection measure: Safety, Academic Rigor, Student Support, and Social Emotional Learning Skills, have each established their validity by correlating significantly with relevant student- and school-level variables.
-Of the scales, both Safety and Academic Rigor are strongly associated with achievement.
-Safety is more strongly related to standardized achievement test scores, and Academic Rigor is more strongly related to grade point average.
+We learned that each of the constructs composing our Student Connection measure—safety, academic rigor, student support, and social emotional learning skills—has established its validity by correlating significantly with relevant student- and school-level variables.
+Of the scales, both safety and academic rigor are strongly associated with achievement.
+Safety is more strongly related to standardized achievement test scores, and academic rigor is more strongly related to grade point average.
 In this report, we explore a variety of intriguing subgroup interactions and effects.